gohugoio/hugo/content/extras/datafiles.md

 ## The Data Folder

 The `data` folder is where you can store additional data for Hugo to use when generating your site.
 Data files aren't used to generate standalone pages - rather they're meant supplemental to the content files.
 This feature can extend the content in case your frontmatter would grow immensely.
-Or perhaps your want to show a larger dataset in a template (see example below).
+Or perhaps you want to show a larger dataset in a template (see example below).
 In both cases it's a good idea to outsource the data in their own file.

 These files must be YAML, JSON or TOML files (using either the `.yml`, `.yaml`, `.json` or `toml` extension) and the data will be accessible as a `map` in `.Site.Data`.